gonicus/gofaxip/README.md

 ### GOfax.IP

 Currently GOfax.IP does not use HylaFAX configuration files *at all*.
-All configuration for both `gofaxd` and `gofaxsend` is done in the INI-style configuration file `/etc/gofax.conf` which has to be customized.
+All configurations for both `gofaxd` and `gofaxsend` are made in the INI-style configuration file `/etc/gofax.conf` which has to be customized.

 ### HylaFAX